Disposal of Unused Medicines: What You Should Know

 How to Safely Dispose of Unused or Expired Medicine

-- The best way to dispose of most types* of unused or expired medicines (both prescription and over the counter) is to drop off the medicine at a drug take back site, location, or program immediately.
+The best way to dispose of most types* of unused or expired medicines (both prescription and over-the-counter) is to immediately use a take-back option.

-Drug Disposal Options Infographic (PDF; 2.1MB)
+Drug Disposal Options Infographic (PDF - 2.3MB)

 Use our Safe Opioid Disposal - Remove the Risk Outreach Toolkit, which contains public service announcements (PSAs), social media posts and images, fact sheets, and more, for talking with others about safe opioid disposal